microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

     - ./data:/data
 ```

+Save and Close our new file.

 **Step 7.** Create a registry.conf file:
 ```
 $ nano ~/docker-registry/nginx/registry.conf
 ```

-Copy and save the following contents into registry.conf file, and change the value of **server_name** to the DNS name or public IP of your Ubuntu VM (e.g., myregistrydomain.com):
+Copy and save the following contents into registry.conf file, and change the value of **server_name** to the public DNS name or IP of your Ubuntu VM (e.g., dockerregistry.australiaeast.cloudapp.azure.com):
 ```
 upstream docker-registry {
   server registry:5000;